 The conversation’s goals were to provide a forum to begin the dialogue and define actions necessary to:

-Explore emerging science and practice of lifestyle medicine from national perspective and leading care systems
+- Explore emerging science and practice of lifestyle medicine from national perspectives and leading care systems

 The event closed with a final plenary session which featured break-out session discussion and recommendations for future directions.